-Because the foregoing proposed rule change does not:

-A. Significantly affect the protection of investors or the public interest;

-B. impose any significant burden on competition; and

-C. become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 22 and Rule 19b-4(f)(6) 23 thereunder.
+The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A)(iii) of the Act 22 and Rule 19b-4(f)(6) thereunder.23 Because the proposed rule change does not: (i) Significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative prior to 30 days from the date on which it was filed, or such shorter time as the Commission may designate, if consistent with the protection of investors and the public interest, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act and Rule 19b-4(f)(6)(iii)

-A proposed rule change filed under Rule $19b-4(f)(6)^{24}$ normally does not become operative prior to 30 days after the date of the filing.
+A proposed rule change filed under Rule 19b-4(f)(6) 24 normally does not become operative prior to 30 days after the date of the filing.
 However, pursuant to Rule 19b-4(f)(6)(iii),25 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange asked that the Commission waive the 30 day operative delay so that the proposal may become operative immediately upon filing.
 Waiver of the 30-day operative delay would allow the Exchange to immediately provide the protections included in this proposal in the event of a MWCB halt, which is consistent with the protection of investors and the public interest.
-Therefore, the

-Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.26
+Therefore, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.26

-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.
+At any time within 60 days of the filing of such proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+If the Commission takes such action, the Commission shall institute proceedings under Section 19(b)(2)(B) 27 of the Act to determine whether the proposed rule change should be approved or disapproved.